juanpc2018/Akai-S1000-Project/Floppy/readme.md

-The S1000 has a Floppy, most people replace with a Gotek,  </br>
+The S1000 has a Floppy, most people replace with a Gotek floppy emulator "34-pin to USB."  </br>
 Gotek has 2x available firmwares, FlashFloppy and HxC.  </br>
 https://github.com/keirf/FlashFloppy </br>
 https://hxc2001.com/store/ </br>

-but Gotek only Reads floppy image files, </br>
+but Gotek is configured to Read floppy image files, </br>
-and can store / emulate 999 floppy disks. </br>
+and store / emulate 999 floppy disks. </br>
 as long as the USB memory allows. </br>

 if want "the real floppy experience" </br>